jiricodes/nss-cloud/docs/report.md

 *Data storage connection to NAS-like system or at least raid-0 configuration of the system.*

 ### 7.X Others
 - cetrificate: Cetrificate is needed for using https.
 For example Let's Encrypt is a service that can provide a cetrificate for an ip address.
-We used [acme-tiny](https://github.com/diafygi/acme-tiny)
+We used [acme-tiny](https://github.com/diafygi/acme-tiny) to get the cetrificate.

 ## 8 Evaluation